jensengroup/ESNUEL/README.md

 The calculations are now saved in a "./calculations" folder, and a dataframe containing the results are found in "submitit_results/testmol/*_result.pkl"

-SLURM commands can modified via the following command line arguments:
+The SLURM commands can be modified via the following command line arguments:
   - '--partition': The SLURM partition that you submit to, default='kemi1'.
   - '--parallel_calcs': The number of parallel molecule calculations (the total number of CPU cores requested for each SLURM job = parallel_calcs*cpus_per_calc), default=2.
   - '--cpus_per_calc': The number of cpus per molecule calculation (the total number of CPU cores requested for each SLURM job = parallel_calcs*cpus_per_calc), default=4.